4 Wide vs long format

 # ℹ 2,267 more rows

-Now we can finaly use the pivot wider function to transform the data.
-We have to specify from where we are taking the names of new variables (names_from) and from where we should take the values which should appear in the table (values_from).
+Now we can finally use the pivot_wider() function to transform the data.
+We need to specify where we are obtaining the names of new variables (names_from) and where we should get the values that should appear in the table (values_from).

 spe %>%